Coral reef: Protection

-Designating a reef as a biosphere reserve, marine park, national monument or world heritage site can offer protections.
+Designating a reef as a biosphere reserve, marine park, national monument, or world heritage site can offer protection.
 For example, Belize's barrier reef, Sian Ka'an, the Galapagos islands, Great Barrier Reef, Henderson Island, Palau and Papahānaumokuākea Marine National Monument are world heritage sites.

 In Australia, the Great Barrier Reef is protected by the Great Barrier Reef Marine Park Authority, and is the subject of much legislation, including a biodiversity action plan.
 Australia compiled a Coral Reef Resilience Action Plan.
 This plan consists of adaptive management strategies, including reducing carbon footprint.
 A public awareness plan provides education on the "rainforests of the sea" and how people can reduce carbon emissions.

 Inhabitants of Ahus Island, Manus Province, Papua New Guinea, have followed a generations-old practice of restricting fishing in six areas of their reef lagoon.
 Their cultural traditions allow line fishing, but no net or spear fishing.
 Both biomass and individual fish sizes are significantly larger than in places where fishing is unrestricted.

-Increased levels of atmospheric CO_{2} contribute to ocean acidification, which in turn damages coral reefs.
-To help combat ocean acidification, several countries have put laws in place to reduce greenhouse gases such as carbon dioxide.
+Increased atmospheric CO_{2} levels contribute to ocean acidification, which in turn damages coral reefs.
+To help combat ocean acidification, several countries have enacted laws to reduce greenhouse gas emissions, such as carbon dioxide.
 Many land use laws aim to reduce CO_{2} emissions by limiting deforestation.
-Deforestation can release significant amounts of CO_{2} absent sequestration via active follow-up forestry programs.
+Deforestation can release significant amounts of CO_{2} unless sequestered through active follow-up forestry programs.
 Deforestation can also cause erosion, which flows into the ocean, contributing to ocean acidification.
-Incentives are used to reduce miles traveled by vehicles, which reduces carbon emissions into the atmosphere, thereby reducing the amount of dissolved CO_{2} in the ocean.
+Incentives are used to reduce vehicle miles traveled, thereby reducing carbon emissions into the atmosphere and lowering dissolved CO_{2} in the ocean.
 State and federal governments also regulate land activities that affect coastal erosion.
 High-end satellite technology can monitor reef conditions.

 The United States Clean Water Act puts pressure on state governments to monitor and limit run-off of polluted water.